MMTM59/MAS_backupGD/README.md

 Return to the console and press enter twice.

-After confirming that gdrive is in Current remotes, close that screen.
+After confirming that drive is in Current remotes, close that screen.

 The installation is now complete.
 Thank you for your hard work.